COVID-19 Housing and Return Information

 - From the list, find the time that best meets your needs and click “sign-up”.

 - Your registration will be confirmed on the right of your screen under the “My Registered Events” section.

 Upon arrival to campus, you will be welcomed, tested, and given access to your housing assignment.
-Once these tasks are completed, you will arrive at your residence hall and be greeted by support staff, including movers who will assist you with moving your belongings into your room.
+Once these tasks are completed, you will arrive at your residence hall and begin quarantine.

 It is essential that you arrive on campus at your designated day and time.
 This will ensure you are able to participate in required testing ahead of receiving access to your residence hall.
 Students must participate in testing immediately upon arriving on campus.
 Students who have not been tested will not be allowed access to residence halls.